andytang02/louds-trie/README.md

 }
 ```

-Case 5, the current child node in trie1 and current child node in trie2 represent the same prefix string, so we recurse:
+Case 5, the current child node in trie1 and current child node in trie2 represent the same prefix string, so we recurse into both:
 ```
 // level1.labels[i1] == level2.labels[i2], so prefixes match
  else {